-At the 2013 Geneva Motor Show, Subaru took took the opportunity to reveal their latest concept car.
-Called the VIZIV, the concept is a next-generation crossover that represents the design direction Subaru will be following in the future.
+At the 2013 Geneva Motor Show, Subaru unveiled the VIZIV.
+A concept designed to preview a next-generation crossover that represents the design direction Subaru will be following in the future.
 The name “VIZIV” is derived from the phrase “Vision for Innovation”.

 In terms of style the Subaru VIZIV isn’t ground breaking, but it is quite a sharp looking concept nonetheless.
 It’s sporty yet rugged in appearance, and with just a single door on either side there’s very little to interrupt the car’s smooth lines.
 It also has quite a low roofline which accentuates its powerful appearance and gives it a coupe-like profile.
 Continue reading ‘Subaru VIZIV Concept’ »

 At the 2013 Geneva Motor Show next month, Subaru will be bringing an all-new concept car to the event.
 The Subaru VIZIV concept, whose name comes from the phrase ‘Vision for Innovation’, is a futuristic crossover which Subaru say represents their values of “enjoyment and peace of mind”.
 Whatever that means.

 After Toyota unveiled the production version of their FT-86, GT 86, (86 in Japan) or whatever else they want to call it, it was inevitable that Subaru would quickly follow suit and unveil the production version of the BRZ – their half of the joint Toyota-Subaru project.